 We pulled into Tower Rock, now a BLM campground, to read the interpretive signs and take a look at what Clark described in his journal as “clifts.”
 This is a great place to dip your toes in the Salmon River and imagine members of the Corps of Discovery fishing and planning their route.

 Tower Rock is about ten miles north of Salmon on U.S. Highway 93.

 Sacajawea Interpretive, Cultural & Education Center

-The Sacajawea Center in Salmon aims to foster knowledge and appreciation of the Agai’dika Shoshone-Bannock Tribes (of which Sacajawea belonged), the Lewis and Clark Expedition, Western frontier life, and the natural environment.
+The Sacajawea Center in Salmon aims to foster knowledge and appreciation of the Agai’dika Shoshone-Bannock Tribes (to which Sacajawea belonged), the Lewis and Clark Expedition, Western frontier life and the natural environment.

 The interpretive center is open Memorial Day through Labor Day and the park and trails are open year-round.